vijayanant/vijayanant.github.io/content/posts/mastering-your-blog/advanced-image-handling/index.md

 ---
 title: "Mastering Your Blog: Advanced Image Handling"
+slug: "mastering-your-blog-advanced-image-handling"
 date: 2024-10-07T10:00:00-05:00
-draft: false
+draft: true
 series: ["Mastering Your Blog"]
-tags: ["hugo", "shortcodes", "images", "performance"]
+tags: ["hugo", "blogging", "writing", "shortcode", "content-strategy"]
 ---

 In previous posts, we've explored enhancing our blog with various shortcodes.
 Now, let's tackle one of the most critical aspects of a modern website: images.
 While standard Markdown is great for simplicity, it falls short when it comes to performance and control.
 In this post, we'll introduce a powerful custom `figure` shortcode to create beautiful, fast-loading, and responsive images.